IngeborgArdoe/training/discovery/analysis_part4.md

 **Adding the map base**

-1. Make a new analysis, and add a tile with the control type **Map**.
+1. Make a new analysis, and add a tile with the visualization **Map**.

 	![mapicon.png](media/mapicon.png)